News & Trending Shopping & Deals News

 Bottom line

 Staying away from restaurants isn’t enough to cut down your food budget anymore.
-With prices that have jumped 25% to 30% in just a few years and shrinkflation affecting everything from milk to the cereal floating in it, it’s clear that it takes significantly more money to maintain the same standard of living we enjoyed just a few years ago.
+With prices that have jumped 25% to 30% in just a few years, it’s clear that it takes significantly more money to maintain the same standard of living we enjoyed just a few years ago.

-Nowadays, it takes a little more strategic planning to save money shopping.
+Nowadays, it takes a little more strategic planning to save on groceries.
 Opting for less meat, cooking more meals from scratch, and cutting out extras like candy and soda are not fun choices to make, but they will help you eat for less (and be a bit healthier too).